Vision & Values

 At Bridgelea we believe that the children learn and develop at different ages and stages and this is reflected in our curriculum and nurturing approaches.
 Teaching and learning reflects how nurture underpins the curriculum and staff seek opportunities to work with children at their development stage.
 At Bridgelea we strive for pupils to fulfill their potential and want our children to have high aspirations for their future.
 To do this we have to recognise the urban environment within which we are expecting them to succeed.
 The 2019 IMD ranks Manchester as the 6th most deprived LA in England.

-At Bridglea we aspire to ensure harmony between a rigorous academic education on the one hand and outstanding wider personal development on the other.
+At Bridgelea we aspire to ensure harmony between a rigorous academic education on the one hand and outstanding wider personal development on the other.
 At Bridgelea we have a holistic approach to well-being across the school.
 We nurture high expectations of behaviour and value the importance of a well-planned curriculum to support the development of character and personal development, promoting good mental wellbeing.
-Research suggests that there are enabling character traits which can improve educational attainment, engagement with school and attendance.
+Research suggests that there are enabling character traits that can improve educational attainment, engagement with school and attendance.
 A literature review for the Education Endowment Foundation and Cabinet Office found that:

 - High self-efficacy, or self-belief, is associated with better performance, more persistence and greater interest in work;